anuragsirish/GPT4o-mini-fine-tuning/README.md

    - Regulatory Adherence: The model can be fine-tuned to adhere to specific legal and regulatory requirements of the industry, reducing the risk of non-compliance.

 - #### Scalability and Flexibility:
-   - Gradual Expansion: Fine-tuning allows businesses to start with a focused, small-scale application and scale up as needed, adding more features or transitioning to larger models if required.
+   - Gradual Expansion: Fine-tuning SLMs allows businesses to start with a focused, small-scale application and scale up as needed, adding more features or transitioning to larger models if required.

 Fine-tuning SLMs enables the creation of highly specialized, efficient, and effective industry-specific models, leading to better performance, cost savings, and a superior user experience.